SEA Games - Moment in a minute: Former athletes walk down memory lane

 It is why The Straits Times sports desk has decided to take a walk down memory lane and honour Singapore's sporting heroes by asking them to relive some of their greatest SEA Games moments.

-In a series of interviews starting today, Singaporean champions from as far back as 1965 speak about pressure, tough rivals and their unforgettable experiences at this Games.
+In a series of interviews, Singaporean champions from as far back as 1965 speak about pressure, tough rivals and their unforgettable experiences at this Games.

-The first three interviews are with sprint legend C. Kunalan, boxer Syed Abdul Kadir and water polo star Tan Eng Bock.

 Get The Straits Times